zmitton/eth-proof/README.md

 console.log(account.nonce) // => <buffer 01>
 ```

-They can be converted to other useful formats
+And helpers to build and convert them to all the other useful formats:

 ```
 console.log(account.toJson())